We live in an interdependent world where an event in one country can spark off a chain reaction that spans the whole globe.

 Countries are in conflict, people are migrating great distances and evidence suggests population growth is not sustainable.
 Our planet is fragile and the challenge of how to manage issues such as climate change, the oceans drowning in plastic, flooding and the destruction of the tropical rainforest is growing.

 In Geography at Bury Grammar School, we teach pupils to develop their understanding of the world around them and the current events which affect their lives.
 We investigate the earth and its people in a balanced approach to Human and Physical Geography, appreciating place, people and our relationship with the natural environment.
 We promote a sense of responsibility for our planet and encourage our pupils to be resilient, global citizens.
 We also endeavour to teach a range of critical and relevant transferrable skills such as map reading, problem solving, decision making and geographical enquiry.

 Fieldwork is integral to all of our courses, with every student who studies Geography participating in fieldwork opportunities.
-Consequently, we travel far and wide, investigating a range of contrasting environments and themes including the tourism in the Peak District, a river study along the River Bollin, glacial environments in Snowdonia and the changing nature of Scarborough.
+Consequently, we travel far and wide, investigating a range of contrasting environments and themes including the impacts of tourism in the Peak District, a river study along the River Bollin, glacial environments in Snowdonia and the changing nature of Scarborough.
 We also offer the change to participate in optional awe and wonder expeditions, most recently to Iceland, Italy and the Azores.

 Contributing to BGS’ diverse enrichment programme, there is a GeoClub for curious young geographers and we run Geography at the Movies, investigating the level of fact and fiction in geography themed films.
 A Level geographers are encouraged to attend the GA lecture programme at Manchester University.